sparkflows/sparkflows-docs/docs/installation/diagnostics/overview.rst

 Overview
 ============

-By clicking the 'Run Diagnostic' button in the overview, the user can run the diagnostics
+By clicking the 'Run Diagnostic' button in the overview, the user can run the diagnostics.

 .. figure:: ../../_assets/diagnositcs/diagnostic-overview.png